tHarvey303/synthesizer/docs/source/getting_started/installation.rst

 To make use of Synthesizer's `shared memory parallelism <../parallelism/openmp.rst>`_ you must first have OpenMP installed on your system.
 Most compilers come with OpenMP baked in with a few exceptions.
-This means installation with OpenMP is as simple as flagging it should be used.
+This means installation with OpenMP is as simple as setting a flag at installation:

 .. code-block:: bash